STATEMENT OF ACTIVITIES

 The way Education Beyond Borders will be structured is we will have provincial chapters who will be responsible for fund-raising in their local areas.
 This may take the form of concerts, bingo’s, auctions, etc. and may occur at least once or twice a year depending on local funding need.
 There is also the possibility of a large-scale national fund-raising event, like a concert, that would be held annually.

 Since members will also be located in schools throughout Canada, there will be opportunities for small-scale, student-driven fund-raising to support the initiatives of Education Beyond Borders.
 These could take the form of bake sales, pep rallies, and numerous other student-run events.
-For example, sales of cards/jewellery or other items produced by student peers in developing countries (like South Africa) will promote a sense of empowerment to those disadvantage students allowing them to realize that they can assist in raising funds for their school through this joint entrepreneurial project.
+For example, sales of cards/jewelry or other items produced by student peers in developing countries (like South Africa) will promote a sense of empowerment to those disadvantage students allowing them to realize that they can assist in raising funds for their school through this joint entrepreneurial project.

 Regular fund-raising: